adamchainz/django-linear-migrations/README.rst

     $ git add books/migrations
     $ git rebase --continue

-And the migrate your local database to allow you to continue development:
+And then migrate your local database to allow you to continue development:

 .. code-block:: console